Bog Mountain: A Hidden Gem in Southern New Hampshire

 Know before you go

-There are several approaches to this peak, with distances varying based on where you park.
+There are several approaches to this peak, and the distance varies depending on where you start.
 This guide covers the longer route starting from Highway 4A.
 You can shorten the hike by parking on Stearns Road or approaching the peak from the other side—but then you’d miss the bog!

 Other trails nearby

-Ragged Mountain provides a hike of similar distance and elevation gain to the top of a ski mountain (no bog though)
+Details: Provides a hike of similar distance and elevation gain to the top of a ski mountain (no bog though).

 The Trail